-16 See https://isa.org.jm/event/webinar-msr-information-series-africa-topic-1-deep-sea-mineral-resources-and-technologies.
+&lt;sup>16 See www.isa.org.jm/event/msr-information-series-africa-topic-2-data-management.

-- 41. The Strategic Plan and High-level Action Plan of the Authority for 2019-2023 both recognize the importance for the organization to identify long-term options for the sustainable financing of its operations (High-level action 8.4.1) and to develop measures and mechanisms to encourage contributions by Members and relevant stakeholders to the programmes, projects and initiatives of ISA, especially those relating to capacity development (High-level action 8.2.1).
+- 40. Implementation of the Action Plan for Marine Scientific Research requires dedicated financial and human resources.
+As at mid-2022, the secretariat had recruited a dedicated Programme Coordinator for the Action Plan.
+Although many of the activities described in the present report were financed through the programme budget of the Authority, several activities also received extrabudgetary and in-kind support from members of the Authority, partner organizations and donors, as well as observers.
+However, to fully realize the ambitions of the Action Plan and its strategic research priorities, additional financial resources will be needed. - 41.
+The strategic plan and the high-level action plan of the Authority for the period 2019-2023 both recognize the importance for the organization of identifying long-term options for the sustainable financing of its operations (high-level action 8.4.1) and developing measures and mechanisms to encourage contributions by members and relevant stakeholders to the programmes, projects and initiatives of the Authority, especially those relating to capacity development (High-level action 8.2.1 (ii)).
 In 2022, the secretariat hired a consultant to develop a resource mobilization strategy and action plan to assist in identifying and mobilizing the financial resources needed.
-The resource mobilization strategy and plan are currently under development in consultation with a wide spectrum of key relevant stakeholders (Finance Committee, Legal and Technical Commission, representatives of members, partners, donors, contractors, observers and non-governmental organizations) and thorough review by the Finance Committee. - 42.
-Pursuant to the decision of the Assembly relating to the implementation of a programmatic approach to capacity development (ISBA/26/A/18), the Secretary-General also undertook a review of the terms of reference of the Endowment Fund for Marine Scientific Research in the Area (EFMSR) to address the challenges identified in its implementation, in particular to allow the use of the capital of the Fund to support training and technical assistance activities and submitted proposals for consideration by the Finance Committee (ISBA/27/FC/3).
+The resource mobilization strategy and plan are currently under development in consultation with a wide spectrum of key relevant stakeholders (the Finance Committee, the Legal and Technical Commission, representatives of members, partners, donors, contractors, observers and non-governmental organizations) and thorough review by the Finance Committee. - 42.
+Pursuant to the decision of the Assembly relating to the implementation of a programmatic approach to capacity development (ISBA/26/A/18), the Secretary-General also undertook a review of the terms of reference of the Endowment Fund for Marine Scientific Research in the Area to address the challenges identified with regard to its implementation, in particular to allow the use of the capital of the Fund to support training and technical assistance activities, and submitted proposals for consideration by the Finance Committee (ISBA/27/FC/3).
 Subject to the recommendation of the Finance Committee on this matter, the revitalized Fund could provide significant support to the Action Plan in terms of training and technical assistance.